<< Click to Display Table of Contents >>

 Navigation: Bizagi Studio > Process wizard > Performers > Work allocation components >

 In Bizagi Studio, a developer of a process configures the performers of each task in order to assign the activity to a specific set of users according to the rules defined.
-There is a special case of this assignation, the Everyone method.
+There is a special case of this assignment, the Everyone method.
 Such option marks everyone (who matches the preconditions) as a possible performer for the task.

-There are important topics when using this assignation method, which will be addressed in detail across this article along with important considerations of its use.
+There are important topics when using this assignment method, which will be addressed in detail across this article along with important considerations of its use.
 Those topics include:

 •Behavior of assignment.

 Assign to everyone - Unassigned

 When this assignment method is chosen, whenever the task is reached in the execution flow of the process, the Inbox of each user that matches the preconditions configured on the task will show the activity as available.
 Initially the task will not have a performer assigned, thus the assigned user will be labeled as Unassigned.

 In the next section of the article you can find information related to the assigned performer once someone opens the task or marks himself as assigned, that is, after taking ownership of the task.

 As previously mentioned, when the Everyone assignment method is selected for a task, all users will have the activity available on their Inbox but no one will be actually assigned as responsible.
 Then, who is it assigned to?

 By default Bizagi is configured to assign the task to the first user who opens it (or click the Work on it option.
 There is an additional option to this behavior known as the Read Only View.